bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 18 of module 3 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>18.
 Module summary: Navigation, Updating and  Assets in React.js</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-You've reached the end of this module on setting up navigation, updating, and using assets in ReactJS.
+<p>You've reached the end of this module on setting up navigation, updating, and using assets in ReactJS.
 It's now time to recap the key lessons you learned, and the skills that you gained.
-In the module, you explored the basics of single and multi-page navigation, as well as the conditional rendering or changing of content in response to user status or choice.
+In the module, you explored the basics of single and multi-page navigation, as well as the conditional rendering or changing of content in response to user status or choice.</p>

-The first lesson covered linking and routing of components in React for navigation.
-Website navigation is the part of any website that allows you to browse through various pages or links on that website from a single component.
+<p>The first lesson covered linking and routing of components in React for navigation.
+Website navigation is the part of any website that allows you to browse through various pages or links on that website from a single component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-a.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->